 Jacob takes numerous medications daily including 6MP (mercaptopurine), which is a chemotherapy drug.
 Besides the IVIG therapy every week, he also has Pamidronate infusions for bone loss (Osteoporosis).
 Jacob will require frequent testing, blood work and will require many trips to Omaha to follow up with his doctors.
 He currently sees Dr. Rodney Lusk, and Dr. Jon Vanderhoof both of Boys Town National Research Hospital, Omaha; Dr. Richard Lutz, Metabolic Bone Clinic at Children's Hospital; Dr. Emilina Lim, Rheumatology Dept at Children's Hospital, Omaha and Dr. Roger Kobayashi, an Immunologist and Professor at UCLA, from Omaha as well.
 Besides his Pediatrician, he also has an oral surgeon, an Immunologist and Pediatric Eye Surgeon in Lincoln.
 The reason for the eye surgeon is his eyes need routine checkups as the arthritis and Crohns disease can both do damage.
 Needless to say, he has a lot of appointments.

 Having the immune disorder is a lifelong illness and serious challenge alone.
 Jacob's doctors have said his Crohn's will be difficult to treat due to the immune issues.
-Jacob is also being treated for lymphangiectasia, arthritis, osteoporosis, scoliosis and a recent diagnosis of asthma.
+Jacob is also being treated for lymphangiectasia, arthritis, osteoporosis, scoliosis and asthma.

 Jacob spent most of his summer with several hospital visits/many tests and six weeks of physical therapy, 3x a week, for bilateral hip joint pain and to strengthen weakening leg muscles.
 This fall he did another seven weeks of physical therapy for bilateral hip joint pain, leg weakness and scoliosis.